 Blueberries are chock-full of nutrition, and these are some of the most essential vitamins and minerals found in this superfood:

-Some studies have shown that in working dogs in particular, feeding blueberries can help with preventing oxidative damage, which results from strenuous exercise.
-Blueberries have been shown to repair cell damage in humans and canines, and their is also research linking them to blood sugar control.
+Some studies have shown that in working dogs, in particular, feeding blueberries can help with preventing oxidative damage, which results from strenuous exercise.
+Blueberries have been shown to repair cell damage in humans and canines, and there is also research linking them to blood sugar control.

 Many people don't realize that broccoli is also a good source of Vitamin C. However, you also need to limit the amount of broccoli that you feed, as too much could cause gastric irritation in dogs with a sensitive tummy.

 Spinach is another great vegetable to add to your dog's home-cooked meals.
 It contains lots of Vitamins, including A, B, C, and K. It also contains iron, beta-carotene, and antioxidants.

 This canine superfood has been shown to have cancer-fighting properties.
 It also aids in bone and heart health, as well as immune system support.
 Spinach is easy to find in virtually any grocery store and is very inexpensive.

 Sweet potatoes are not only one of the most common dog food ingredients that I use, they are also one of the most versatile.
 I add sweet potatoes to dog food recipes, dehydrate them to make cheap and healthy dog chews, and add them as a food topper to tempt my pups to eat when they don't want to.